Tengio/tengio.com/content/blog/flutter-a-new-cross-platform-solution.md

 Flutter is also inspired by React but follows the "Write once, run anywhere" approach instead of "Learn Once, Write Anywhere".

-This quote from a Facebook's React Native post clarifies the concept even more:
+This quote from a Facebook's React Native post clarifies the concept:

 >It's worth noting that we're not chasing “write once, run anywhere.”
 Different platforms have different looks, feels, and capabilities, and as such, we should still be developing discrete apps for each platform, but the same set of engineers should be able to build applications for whatever platform they choose, without needing to learn a fundamentally different set of technologies for each.
 We call this approach “learn once, write anywhere.” [source](https://code.facebook.com/posts/1014532261909640/react-native-bringing-modern-web-techniques-to-mobile/)